The 2020/2021 Committee

 two common South African bat species, and the application of this research to wind farm development in

 South Africa.
-She is currently a PhD candidate at Stellenbosch University performing acoustic, genetic
+She is currently undertaking a post-doc at Stellenbosch University.

 Leigh Richards (PhD) is a SACNASP registered Zoologist and is Curator